 We are a Scandinavian based brand and have our roots in the Nordic design heritage, which reflects in our collection and our brand aesthetic.
-Our design is about clean lines and pure qualities, both classic and innovating in the expression.
-For example, our Autumn 19 collection we were inspired by the fishermen of the West coast of Denmark and currently we are working on a collection which draws references back to the Danish architects from the 1950s.
+Our design is about clean lines and pure qualities, both classic and innovative in the expression.
+For example, in our Autumn 19 collection we were inspired by the fishermen of the West coast of Denmark and currently we are working on a collection that draws references back to the Danish architects from the 1950s.

 To keep on being relevant, we travel around the world to collect new fabrics and discover new tendencies.
 It is important for us to stay updated on what is going on and then translate that into our brand universe.

 Is there one item or perhaps a collection in particular that is your all-time favourite?

 I am very proud of the collection we did for Autumn 2019.
 We worked with many new interesting fabrics and yarns from Korea and Italy, for example recycled wool and a mix between tencel and linen.
 One of my favourite pieces is a beautiful multi-coloured rib pullover, which is inspired from an old fisherman knit.

 What is something not that many people know about Samsøe & Samsøe?

 To work for Samsøe & Samsøe is like being part of a big family.
 We are based at Nørrebro in central Copenhagen in an old warehouse.
 When I started working for the company we were only 25 people at the head office, today we are more than 100 and 800 worldwide.
 Even though the company has grown that much, everybody is still invited to the yearly Christmas party in Copenhagen.
 I think that is very unique and special.